Unemployment Insurance Information and Services for Employers

 - Report a Failure to Appear for a Scheduled Job Interview

-Should you have any questions or comments concerning any of the online unemployment insurance employer services, please contact the ADWS UI department here.
+If you have any questions or comments concerning online unemployment insurance employer services, please email [email protected].

-Employers can use this online form to quickly and easily report a refusal of an offer of work, failure to submit to or pass a pre-employment drug screen, or failure to appear for a scheduled job interview using Reports can also be submitted through the Tax 21 Employer Services Portal.
+Employers can use our online form to efficiently report incidents that may disqualify a claimant from receiving unemployment benefits, such as refusing work, failing to take or pass a pre-employment drug test, or missing a scheduled job interview.
+Reports can also be submitted through Tax 21.

 Reporting Work Refusals on Tax 21 Instructions -Act 1040 of 2013.

 Individuals receiving UI benefits may be disqualified if they fail to accept offers of suitable work or if they fail to submit to or pass a pre-employment DOT-qualified drug screen.
-However, to investigate the possible disqualification, ADWS must be notified.
-In many instances, a job applicant that is also claiming UI benefits will not report the refusal or the failure and thereby escape disqualification.
+However, to investigate the possible disqualification, Reemployment must be notified.
+In many instances, a job applicant who is also claiming benefits will not report the refusal or the failure and thereby escapes disqualification.
 The failure to report the refusal or failure is a form of UI fraud.

-An employer usually does not know if a job applicant is collecting UI benefits and in turn, does not notify ADWS of the refusal or the failure.
+An employer usually does not know if a job applicant is collecting UI benefits and, in turn, does not notify Reemployment of the refusal or the failure.
 To help prevent this fraud, employers are encouraged to report all cases of these situations, regardless of whether the employer knows the individual is drawing benefits.
 Just provide us with the information – we will do the rest!

 Employer Workplace Poster – How to Claim Unemployment

-This poster is to display in the workplace for employees to be informed that they are covered by Arkansas Division of Workforce Services’ Law that provides Unemployment Insurance benefits for unemployed workers and, under certain conditions, for those working only part-time.
+This poster should be displayed in the workplace to inform employees they are covered by state law that provides unemployment insurance benefits for unemployed workers and, under certain conditions, for those working only part-time.

 Employer Workplace Poster